jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-07-05

+Hectic day today and an emotional ride.
+Fingers crossed.

+Design patterns yummy.

+One of my criticism is that I over engineer stuff.
+I need to think about this.

+*Amiable*

 # 2022-07-04

 I tried out java today and it was nice but its missing a good IDE.